MackDing/Practice-Of-Rhythm/README.md

 > - Stay foolish Stay hungry.
 > - Three questions to ask at work: Am I happy?
 Am I rich?
 Is it meaningful?
 > - The journey is the reward.
+> - Hindsight leads to better choices.
+> - Embrace failure as a part of success.
+> - Be open to the small things.
+> - Find your why.
+> - Overcome fear and doubt.
+> - Learn resilience.

 - Programming-languages